XCredits/xcredits-whitepapers/xspoct.md

 ## Once destroyed, the Bitcoin can never be recovered
-In order to prove that the XSPOCT Note representing the Bitcoin (or other underlying cryptocurrency) cannot be converted back into Bitcoin that is usable on the Bitcoin network, unless a major change in the Bitcoin protocol occurs.
+The Bitcoin is sent to a burn address in order to prove that the XSPOCT Note representing the Bitcoin (or other underlying cryptocurrency) cannot be converted back into Bitcoin that is usable on the Bitcoin network.
+This will continue to be the case unless a major change in the Bitcoin protocol occurs.

 ## Protocol, once established, can never be changed for historical transactions